 Duration: 2 weeks or 1 month from April to November annually

-The Millay Colony for the Arts offers a core program of one-month and two-week residencies to six visual artists, writers and composers each month between the months of April and November.
-We also offer a select number of group residencies for collaborating artists and virtual residencies for artists who can’t spend prolonged amounts of time away from home.
-Nurturing the work of artists of all ages, from a range of cultures and communities, and in all stages of their artistic career, we offer comfortable private bedrooms, private studio spaces and ample time to work in a quiet, pastoral atmosphere.
-We are deliberately small in size and we do not emphasize events or production goals.
+The Millay Colony is an artists residency program in Upstate New York offering one-month and two-week retreats to six visual artists, writers and composers each month between April and November.
+We also offer a select number of group residencies for collaborating artists and virtual residencies for those who can’t spend prolonged time away from home.
+We welcome artists of all ages, from all cultures and communities, and in all stages of their career.
+Each residency includes a private bedroom and studio as well as ample time to work in a gorgeous atmosphere.
+We do not emphasize events or production goals.
 We believe we can offer artists nothing more precious than the chance to work, and we provide everything an artist needs to organize her time for maximum productivity.
-The Colony does not oblige residents to participate in any events, nor are residents required to share or donate work.

-Our campus is located on the property where the poet Edna St. Vincent Millay lived at the height of her literary career, starting in the 1920s.
-We have a seven-acre campus with meadows and forest in Austerlitz, New York, adjacent to the former Millay home and gardens of poet Edna St. Vincent Millay and the exquisite Harvey Mountain State Forest.
-Our residents have access to trails for hiking and bicycles, as well as meadows for picnics (with wild blueberry, wild thyme and a deliciousmix of plants and flowers) and creeks and streams for cooling off.
+Our seven-acre Upstate New York campus, with its lovely meadows and forest, is adjacent to the former home and gardens of poet Edna St. Vincent Millay and the exquisite Harvey Mountain State Forest.
+Our residents and guests have access to trails for hiking and bicycles, as well as meadows for picnics (with wild blueberry, wild thyme and a delicious mix of plants and flowers) and creeks and streams for cooling off.
 In the Winter, residents may choose to go cross-country skiing.
 We are near the towns of Chatham, NY and Great Barrington, MA (a lovely Berkshire town with all the trimmings).

 Applications to our artists residency program must be submitted online or postmarked by one of our deadlines, either October 1 or March 1st.
 All residents are judged anonymously by a panel of artists in their field.
 We aim to make the jury process as transparent and “fair” as possible.
 You can read about past juries on our Juries page.
 Please visit out Application Page for more information.

 Status of all applications are emailed out either late January for the October 1st deadline, or mid-May for the March 1st deadline.